-Given the nature of our work, you could benefit from opportunities unlike those available to analysts in other organisations:
+Given the nature of our work, you could benefit from opportunities unlike those available to analysts in other organisations such as:

-- Play an important role in the inspection of hospitals, GP practices or care homes to support the improvement in the care and experience of patients and the public.
+- Playing an important role in the inspection of hospitals, GP practices or care homes to support the improvement in the care and experience of patients and the public.

-- Conduct analysis and write reports on national trends using information unique to CQC to support its role as an authoritative voice on health care.
+- Conducting analysis and writing reports on national trends using information unique to CQC to support its role as an authoritative voice on health and social care.

-- Work on the development of CQC Insight, supporting the identification of risk for health and social care organisations.
+- Work on the development of intelligence products to help monitor the quality of services provided by health and social care organisations.

-In addition, Graduate Analysts will have the opportunity to have one of their four placements in another organisation, for example the Department of Health and NHS England.
+In addition, Graduate Analysts have the opportunity to have one of their four placements in another organisation, for example at the Department of Health and NHS England.